State Taxation

 Local Earned Income Tax (EIT)

-As a Pennsylvania employer, the Pennsylvania State University is required to withhold local earned income tax from wages based on your local primary home address in Workday and remit the tax to the appropriate tax taxing authority.
+As a Pennsylvania employer, the Pennsylvania State University is required to withhold Local Earned Income Tax (Local EIT) from wages based on your local primary home address in Workday and remit the tax to the appropriate Local Municipal taxing authority.

-If you do not have a permanent residence in the state of Pennsylvania, the non-resident tax rate where the campus is located will be withheld from wages.
+If you do not have a permanent residence in the state of Pennsylvania, the Local Non-Resident tax rate of your work location will be withheld from wages.

-Find your withholding rates by entering your work and home address in the rate calculator provided by the PA State of Community and Economic Development.
+You can also find your Local EIT withholding rates by entering your work and home addresses in the rate calculator provided by the Pennsylvania Dept of Community & Economic Development, PA Municipal Statistics.

 Local Services Tax (Occupational Tax)

-As a Pennsylvania employer, the Pennsylvania State University is required to withhold a Local Services Tax.
-LST is a local tax payable by all individuals who are employed within a taxing jurisdiction imposing the tax.
+As a Pennsylvania employer, the Pennsylvania State University is required to withhold the Local Services Tax (LST).
+LST is a local tax withheld from all individuals who are employed within a taxing local municipality within Pennsylvania.

 You may qualify for an exemption for any of the following reasons:

-Link to the exemption form: https://dced.pa.gov/download/lstexemptioncertificate-4-pdf/?wpdmdl=56757 The completed form and supporting documents may be mailed to:
+The completed form and the required supporting documents may be mailed to:

 PSU Payroll